 Additional findings from the study include:

-“Financial services organizations have more work to do in order to make sure their machine identities are protected, and we know these issues are not unique to a specific industry,” says Jeff Hudson, CEO of Venafi.
+“Financial services organizations have more work to do in order to make sure their machine identities are properly managed and protected, and we know these issues are not unique to a specific industry,” says Jeff Hudson, CEO of Venafi.
 “Despite the importance of machine identities, most organizations are overwhelmed by the sheer number of them on their networks, and they don’t have the visibility, intelligence or automation necessary to take the necessary steps to close the gaping hole in security.”

 Want to learn more about the study?
 Check out the webpage below for additional information: